PHA Visitor Policy updated for vendors, partners and others who enter PHA buildings in light of COVID-19.

-- 1.3.2 Services to provide medical care or home care.
-Services being provided to any group of tenants, meaning tenants from more than one unit at a time, must be coordinated with PHA
+- 1.3.2 Services to provide medical care or home care, as well as provision of utilities.
+Services being provided to any group of tenants, meaning tenants from more than one unit at a time, must be coordinated with PHA management.

 - 1.3.3 “Wellness check” visits by family or friends.

 - 1.3.4 Children who are being taken care of by a tenant, if tenants are taking care of children so that their parents or guardians may work, children may visit the building.
 Children visiting may only be in the hallways or common areas when entering or leaving the building.